Cyberdimension Neptunia: 4 Goddesses Online: Plot

 The four CPUs were able to receive an early access code for the newest installment of the popular online game, "4 Goddesses Online", which uses the real forms of the CPUs as official models.
 Each CPU logs into the game with their own motives for playing the game.

 Upon entering the game, they were approached by the guardian spirit, Bouquet, who is one of the game's non-playable characters that is equipped with the game's advanced artificial intelligence.
 They were told that they are the Chosen Ones that are tasked to save Alsgard from the Demon King Jester by awakening the four divine Goddesses of legend.

 Characters

 Unlike the previous Tamsoft-made action games for the series, only the four CPUs, Neptune, Noire, Blanc and Vert, and their sisters Nepgear, Uni, Ram and Rom are the only ones playable, along with the four divine goddesses in the later parts of the story.

 Development

 The game was announced in March 2016.
-In March 2017, the game was announced for an October 2017 release in English speaking regions.
-The game is currently in a broken state & has been since the 2nd update that contained free DLC.
-Currently it is impossible to purchase any in-game cosmetics.
-The last reply from the developers was in mid-2019.
+In March 2017, the game was announced for an October 2017 release in English-speaking regions.